RoanH/KeysPerSecond/README.md

 # Keys Per Second

 A program that counts how many times a certain key is pressed.
 And shows what the average, maximum and current keys pressed per second is.
 Also show a nice graph of the key presses over time.
-This programm is also fully configurable.<br>
+This program is also fully configurable.<br>
 osu! forum post: [post](https://osu.ppy.sh/forum/p/5789644/)<br>

 # Forum post